 Related Articles

 Your local bowling alley is the perfect setting for a fun night out.
-A clean bowling area and approach and the need to wear shoes specific for bowling lanes are just part of the experience!
+A clean bowling area and approach and the need to wear shoes specific to bowling lanes are just part of the experience!

 Even though they aren’t great to look at, bowling shoes are safe, effective, and can help prevent injury.
 They might even help to elevate your game to the next level.